SwissDataScienceCenter/renku/docs/docs/02-admins/03-operation/06-integrations.md

 services are just OAuth2 clients to 3rd party services or applications.

 Therefore, for every integration there are 2 steps:
-1. Creating the client at the 3rd party application (i.e. at Gitlab.com).
+1. Creating the client at the 3rd party application (e.g. at Gitlab.com).
 2. Adding the client configuration in Renku from the admin console.

 :::note